About

 The practitioner

-Paul has worked as a financial adviser in Melbourne for over fifteen years — across superannuation, retirement, investment portfolios, SMSFs and intergenerational structuring.
-He’s helped business owners restructure how they hold their wealth, walked pre-retirees through the cashflow modelling that lets them stop working, and built the kind of long-term advice relationships that span decades and generations.
+Paul has worked in finance for over 25 years, including a stint in London prior to and during the Global Financial Crisis.
+As a financial adviser in Melbourne for over fifteen years — across superannuation, retirement, investment portfolios, SMSFs and intergenerational structuring — he’s helped business owners restructure how they hold their wealth and walked pre-retirees through the cashflow modelling that lets them make work optional.
+More importantly, Paul educates his clients so their financial literacy rises alongside their wealth.

 The depth of that practice is what makes the philosophy work.
 A view on the cycle is only useful if you also know how to translate it into a Statement of Advice, an investment bond, an SMSF allocation, or the right superannuation contribution strategy.
 That’s the day job.